-As defined in the Northern Region Soil Manual, an activity area is "a land area affected by a management activity to which soil quality standards are applied."
 Activity areas must be feasible to monitor.
 Although soil monitoring can potentially be conducted on almost any parcel of land, the 15 percent detrimental soil disturbance standard is quite sensitive to the size and scale of the analysis areas.
-Thus, the area of analysis cannot be confined to an individual area ground disturbance, such as a single test pit or landing area.
-Similarly, the 15 percent detrimental soil disturbance standard would not apply to an entire grazing allotment if much of that allotment is not suitable for livestock grazing.
+Thus, the area of analysis cannot be confined to an individual area of ground disturbance, such as a single test pit, water development or landing area.

-The soil standard can be applied to timber harvest units within timber sale areas, prescribed burn areas, grazing areas or pastures within range allotments, riparian areas, recreation areas, and alpine areas affected by management activities.
-The standard does not apply to intensively developed sites such as mines, developed recreation sites, administrative sites, or rock quarries.
 A critical step in all applications of the standard is to appropriately define the activity area for analysis.
 For timber harvesting areas, the activity area can be as simple as an individual timber harvest unit or grouped as several adjoining harvest units with a uniform soil type.
 There needs to be a repeating pattern of disturbed and non-disturbed land that occurs over a defined portion of the landscape.
-Examples of activity areas other than timber harvest include high use pastures within range allotments, a grazed riparian corridor along a floodplain, and prescribed burn units.